Phil Myre: Playing career

-Originally selected by the Montreal Canadiens in the 1966 NHL Entry Draft, Myre played parts of three seasons with the Canadiens.
+Originally selected by the Montreal Canadiens in the 1966 NHL entry draft, Myre played parts of three seasons with the Canadiens.
 In 1970-71, because of an injury to Rogatien Vachon, he played 30 regular season games and dressed for 70.
 However, during the playoffs, the Canadiens went with rookie Ken Dryden.
 When Montreal won the Cup, Myre was included in the team picture and was given a Stanley Cup ring, but his name was left off the Cup, even though he qualified, because he did not dress for any playoff games.

 He was claimed by the Atlanta Flames in the 1972 NHL Expansion Draft, where he played for almost six seasons.
 Although Myre began as the starting goaltender for the expansion club, he spent most of his time in Atlanta sharing the net equally with Dan Bouchard.
-He was traded along with Curt Bennett and Barry Gibbs from the Flames to the Blues for Bob MacMillan, Dick Redmond, Yves Bélanger and a second‐round selection in the 1979 NHL Entry Draft (23rd overall-Mike Perovich) on December 12, 1977.
+He was traded along with Curt Bennett and Barry Gibbs from the Flames to the Blues for Bob MacMillan, Dick Redmond, Yves Bélanger and a second‐round selection in the 1979 NHL entry draft (23rd overall-Mike Perovich) on December 12, 1977.
 Myre also played for the Philadelphia Flyers, Colorado Rockies, and Buffalo Sabres.

 In the 1979–80 NHL season, Myre and rookie goalie Pete Peeters backstopped the Flyers through an undefeated streak of 35 games, both an NHL and a professional sports record.
-Myre saw some action in the playoffs that year, including a game 3 6-2 loss in the Finals, which the Flyers lost to the New York Islanders in six games.
+Myre saw some action in the playoffs that year, including a game three 6-2 loss in the Final, which the Flyers lost to the New York Islanders in six games.

 After his playing career ended in 1984, Myre was a goaltending coach for the Los Angeles Kings, Detroit Red Wings and Florida Panthers.